bwid-finance-automation/data-processing-be/docs/RENDER_DEPLOYMENT.md

 - Ensure `DATABASE__SSL_MODE=require` is set
 - Check if database is in same region as web service
 - Use **Internal Database URL** (not External)

+### Mixed Content (HTTPS vs HTTP)
+- Access the backend API using the HTTPS endpoint (e.g., `https://bwid-backend.onrender.com/api/...`).
+- Keep `FORCE_HTTPS_REDIRECT=true` so that any accidental HTTP requests are upgraded automatically.
+- For frontend apps (e.g., Vite/React), prefer an HTTPS API base URL via `VITE_API_BASE_URL`.
+If the app runs on HTTPS, guard against mixed content by upgrading any `http://` API URLs to `https://` at runtime before creating axios/fetch clients.

 ### Migration Errors
 ```bash